 Interested in learning how to become a pediatric occupational therapist?
-We have mapped it out for you below!
+We have mapped out the path for you below!

 As healthcare professionals, occupational therapists are required to demonstrate high levels of compassion, patience, and empathy.
 Assisting a patient in performing skills they are otherwise unable to do requires patience, understanding, and an ability to coach the child to persist when faced with challenges.
 Direct patient interaction requires excellent communication skills, and detailed medical documentation requires impeccable written skills.

 Both a Bachelor’s and Master’s degree are required to become an occupational therapist.
 How long this takes is dependent upon various factors, such as a specific school’s program, but completion of both degree programs typically takes between 5-7 years.

 As part of your occupational therapy degree program, a student is required to complete approximately 24 weeks of fieldwork.
 This hands-on learning is done in a variety of settings, including nursing homes, schools, hospitals, and rehabilitation centers.
 Fieldwork is an integral part of occupational therapy education, ensuring that the aspiring therapist has completed the necessary training for their future career.
 NAPA Center welcomes students from accredited occupational, physical and speech therapy university programs.